HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 # Hyperspeedcube

-Hyperspeedcube is a modern, powerful, and beginner-friendly higher-dimensional Rubik's cube simulator that's been used to break numerous speedsolving records.
+Hyperspeedcube is a modern, beginner-friendly 3D and 4D Rubik's cube simulator with customizable mouse and keyboard controls and advanced features for speedsolving.
+It's been used to break numerous speedsolving records.

 ## Download